Apple Snow Leopard 10.6 Changes 1.8 Mac Gamma

 USE 2.2 MONITOR PROFILE GAMMA

-My best advice — even if your Mac is running Tiger 10.5 and earlier — calibrate profile your monitor to 2.2 gamma and 6500 (Native White Point).
+My best advice — even if your Mac is running Tiger 1.4, Leopard 10.5 and all earlier systems — calibrate profile your monitor to 2.2 gamma and 6500 (Native White Point).

 AND READ apple.com article: "Color and gamma settings for print and web."